 - The value of the mortgage against it is slightly less.

-These factors combined result in a lower Loan to Value ratio required on a remortgage.
+These factors combined result in a lower Loan to Value ratio required on a commercial remortgage.
 In essence, you need to borrow a smaller proportion of the overall value of your home.

 LTV ratios are a key risk factor for mortgage lenders.
 The lower the ratio, the less risky you are as an applicant, the easier it will be to find competing mortgage providers, and the lower the interest rates you will be eligible for.